 Below you can find the costs of IVF Refund programs with donor eggs in Europe, North America, India and Malaysia with the expected outcome – a live birth:

 IVF Refund Program cost using donor eggs, with a “live birth” as the stated goal

 using donor egg

 As you can see, the United States and the UK are definitely the most expensive destinations for such treatment.
 For this reason, a lot of American and British patients choose to sign up for IVF Refund programs in Europe.
-More about IVF Refund programs in the US you’ll find here.
-If you’re looking for IVF Refund Program in the UK – read an article in Guardian regarding IVF Money Back options in the UK.
+More about IVF Refund programs in the US is available here.
+If you’re looking for IVF Refund Program in the UK – read this article published by Guardian regarding IVF Money Back Guarantee options in the UK.

 Who pays for the IVF Refund program?

-What this means in practice is that patients who quickly achieve success in their treatment finance the treatment of those who need more time.
-They also cover the risk of the clinic offering such treatment.
-This is exactly how any shared risk program works.
-And this isn’t bad at all – as long as you as a patient are fully informed of all the aspects (both positive and negative).
+What this means in practice is that patients who quickly achieve success in their treatment finance the treatment of those who need more time (more IVF cycles).
+Patients also cover the financial risk of the clinic offering such treatment.
+This is exactly how any shared risk program works and it is acceptable as long as you, the patient are fully informed of the process.

-I’m interested in an IVF Refund program – where to start?
+I’m interested in a refund IVF program – where to start?

 Are you interested in signing up for an IVF Refund Guarantee program (aka Shared Risk IVF) and aware of the costs associated with such treatment?Check IVF money guarantee offers